Morocco: Geography

+The Atlas poppy derives its name and origin from the Atlas Mountains in Morocco.

-Morocco has a coast by the Atlantic Ocean that reaches past the Strait of Gibraltar into the Mediterranean Sea.
-It is bordered by Spain to the north (a water border through the Strait and land borders with three small Spanish-controlled exclaves, Ceuta, Melilla and Peñón de Vélez de la Gomera), Algeria to the east, and Western Sahara to the south.
-Since Morocco controls most of Western Sahara, its de facto southern boundary is with Mauritania.
+Morocco has a coast on the Atlantic Ocean that reaches past the Strait of Gibraltar into the Mediterranean Sea.
+It is bordered by Spain to the north (a water border through the Strait and land borders with three small Spanish-controlled exclaves, Ceuta, Melilla, and Peñón de Vélez de la Gomera), Algeria to the east, and Western Sahara to the south.
+Since Morocco controls most of Western Sahara, its de facto southern border is with Mauritania.
 The geography of Morocco spans from the Atlantic Ocean, to mountainous areas, to the Sahara desert.
 Morocco is a Northern African country, bordering the North Atlantic Ocean and the Mediterranean Sea, between Algeria and the annexed Western Sahara.
-It is one of only three nations (along with Spain and France) to have both Atlantic and Mediterranean coastlines.
+Morocco is one of only three countries (along with Spain and France) to have both Atlantic and Mediterranean coastlines.

 A large part of Morocco is mountainous.
 The Atlas Mountains are located mainly in the centre and the south of the country.
 The Rif Mountains are located in the north of the country.
 Both ranges are mainly inhabited by the Berber people.
 Its total area is about 446300 km2.
 Algeria borders Morocco to the east and southeast, though the border between the two countries has been closed since 1994.
 The internationally recognised borders of the country lie between latitudes 27° and 36°N, and longitudes 1° and 14°W. Morocco's capital city is Rabat, a city that is beside the Oued Bou Regreg River; its largest city is its main port, Casablanca.
 Other cities recording a population over 500,000 in the 2014 Moroccan census are Fes, Marrakesh, Meknes, Salé and Tangier.